HarryLee-0/HarryLee-0/README.md

-hello! im a student at bxsci and i like minecraft (focused on MCBE redstone and random technical things). i also like to code random things sometimes!
+hello! im a student at bxsci and am currently being busy with FRC and occasionally minecraft. usually, you can find me programming random things, or researching a random topic i found interesting!

 im also @HenryLi-0 's other account!